-Whether it’s trimming dead branches, pruning your fruit tree or cutting a Christmas tree or getting woods for survival there is a lot a bow saw can do for you.
+Whether it’s trimming dead branches, pruning your fruit tree or cutting a Christmas tree or getting woods for camping and survival there is a lot a bow saw can do for you.
 And I bet you own one or have thought of owning one.
 If you belong to the latter category of people, then this article is for you.

 Before jumping into the market for your first bow saw or a replacement there a few things you need to know.
 First is what you need to consider when shopping for a bow saw.
 Just because a saw looks fancy does not mean it’s worth your time.

 On the other hand just because a saw has a low market price does not make it inferior to pricier ones.
 In simple terms, a well-informed customer is able to figure out which saw is right for them.
 Towards this end here is a list of six bow saws that you should consider.

 But first here is a buyer’s guide to help you know what things to pay close attention to as you shop for your next bow saw.

 Bow saws are used as survival tools as well as woodworking.
 The reason being their versatility.
 They are probably the most versatile types of saws available.
 Meaning that one saw might be useful to one person and be inefficient to another.

 Here are some of the things you should consider.